 - Pipeline meetings & reinforcement.
 Even wonder why Dreamforce is in the Fall?
 To help the reps close deals before the end of the year!
 Key events are a great way to meet up with prospects already in the pipeline, but not yet closed.
 They’ll come to the big events in the industry, and they’ll meet you when they are there.
 Your own event can do this as well.
 So maybe do both.

-- Customer marketing.
+- Customer success and marketing.
 And this is the part that field marketers and CEOs often don’t attribute enough ROI to.
 It took me a while.
 But at the biggest events in the industry, your customers will all be there.
 Yes, you can meet them at your own events as well.
 But probably even more will come to the biggest events in the industry than your own events.
 And again, do both.
-Have a big booth, have dinners and meet-ups and all that.
+Have a big booth, have dinners and meet-ups, and all that.
 Yes, it’s expensive.
 But it’s much cheaper than flying to visit all of them.
 And if you have 1000s of customers, you can’t go visit all of them anyway.
 The more customers you have, the higher the per-customer ROI of doing the biggest events in the industry is.

 So yes, events are expensive.
 But at least measure them by these 3 metrics, not just one.
 And importantly — staff your booth and events with the professionals targeted at whichever of these three goals are most important.
 If you want to generate leads, staff up with SDRs.
 Pipeline support?
 AEs.
 Customer marketing?
 More CSMs.